Should I leave my funeral wishes in a will?

 Not only will sharing your wishes with your loved ones relieve some of the uncertainty and stress often associated with arranging a funeral, but it may also provide reassurance to your family that they are celebrating your life in the way you would have wanted.

-Simply fill out our contact us form and we’ll email you everything you’ll need to share your wishes with your family.
+Simply fill out our form and we’ll email you everything you’ll need to share your wishes with your family.
+Once complete, it is important that you let your loved ones know that you have created this separate document and where it is being stored so they can access it when the time comes.

 Can I get help with my funeral wishes?

-If you have any further questions regarding funeral wishes or any general funeral queries, then don’t forget you can always get in touch by phone or completing a contact us form.
+If you have any further questions regarding funeral wishes or any general funeral queries, then don’t forget you can always get in touch by phone or completing our enquiry form.